 - If the minority segment holds leadership, it will relinquish it, and will suspend itself until it rejoins the majority.

 - The majority segment will select a new leader if needed, knowing that the minority will relinquish the previous leader.

-In XAP, consistency-biased leader election is used when the space is deployed on an environmenent managed by a XAP Manager cluster - each manager contains an embedded Zookeeper node, and together they provide the necessary environment to ensure consistency.
+In XAP, consistency-biased leader election is used when the space is deployed on an environmenent managed by a XAP Manager cluster.
+Each manager contains an embedded Apache Zookeeper node (znode), and together they provide the necessary environment to ensure consistency.

 Apache ZooKeeper is a centralized service providing distributed synchronization, which can be used for various use cases in distributed systems such as leader election, configuration, distributed locks and more.
-It is highly reliable and widely used across the industry, both in open source projects (e.g. Apache HBase, Apache Kafka) and large companies (e.g. Yahoo, Rackspace).
+It is highly reliable and widely used across the industry, both in open source projects such as Apache HBase and Apache Kafka), and by large companies such as Yahoo and Rackspace.

 When a space is deployed on an environment managed by a XAP Manager, consistency-biased leader election is automatically enabled.